-A DIY pedi at home can be done at the same time as you Netflix and chill, and let’s face it being stuck inside for the foreseeable future, there’s going to be a lot of Netflixing happening.
+A DIY pedi at home can be done at the same time as you watch Netflix on the couch, and let’s face it with this weather there’s going to be a lot of Netflixing happening.

 So it’s time to pour yourself a glass of champas, forget about the craziness going on in the world outside and get your feet looking pretty and feeling great.